-Colin Baker continues to impress Sue in at least one TV show…
+At least Colin Baker continues to impress in one TV show…

-Sue: Colin’s lovely.
-He’s my tip to win.
-Colin doesn’t have a bad word to say about anyone.
-He’s the perfect gentleman, always comforting everyone around him.
-And he’s shedding plenty of weight, mainly thanks to Helen, although she did come good in the end.
-That was great telly by the way.
+Sue: He’s lovely.
+In fact, he’s my tip to win.
+He doesn’t have a bad word to say about anyone.
+And he’s the perfect gentleman, always comforting everyone around him.

 But watching I’m A Celebrity… comes at a price.
-Ant and Dec have revealed to Sue that the Sixth Doctor will encounter Daleks, Cybermen and Sontarans, and, even worse, a trivia question set during a mini-trial went something like this: Colin Baker was Doctor Who for how many episodes?
+Ant and Dec have revealed to Sue the Sixth Doctor will encounter Daleks, Cybermen and Sontarans during his adventures.
+Even worse, a trivia question set during a mini-trial went something like this: Colin Baker played Doctor Who for how many episodes?

 Me: How the hell did you know that?

-Sue: Well, you told me once that Colin’s is only in 8 stories and 8×4=32.
-Simple.
+Sue: Well, you told me once that Colin was only in eight stories, and eight multiplied by four is 32.

-Me: You’re right, there are 8 stories, and yes, Colin does play the Doctor in 32 episodes (if you count the last-minute of The Caves of Androzani) but in the season we are about to watch, the episodes are double-length.
+Me: You’re right, there are eight stories, and Colin does play the Doctor in 32 episodes (if you count The Caves of Androzani), but in the season we’re about to watch, the episodes are double-length.

 Me: Yes, and the programme is back on Saturdays as well.

-Sue: Ooh, Cybermen… And they haven’t tried to hide them this time.
-Fair enough.
-So, who’s Paula Moore?
+Sue: Ooh, Cybermen.
+And they haven’t tried to hide them this time.
+So who’s Paula Moore?

 Me: I’ll explain later.